pgg1610/folio_website/_pages/about.md

 Hello!
 Welcome to my personal website.

-I am a recent Chemical Engineering Ph.D. graduate from [Purdue University](https://engineering.purdue.edu/ChE).
-I was working with [Jeffrey P. Greeley](https://engineering.purdue.edu/ChE/people/ptProfile?resource_id=84163) on understanding the molecular-level behavior of the catalyst through data and science.
-I love to work on interesting ways to solve difficult problems that would help improve the quality of life.
+I am an engineer by training, passionate about developing and deploying AI methods to augment human creativity and maximize serendipty.
+I work to accelerate drug discovery and development processes by taking advantage of modern computing architectures with final goal of fuelling innovation and improve quality of life.

+I completed my Ph.D. in Chemical Engineering from [Purdue University](https://engineering.purdue.edu/ChE) with [Jeffrey P. Greeley](https://engineering.purdue.edu/ChE/people/ptProfile?resource_id=84163), where I investigated molecular-level behavior of catalysts to further our understanding of chemical transformations and reaction dynamics.
+[You can read more about my Ph.D. journey here](https://www.pushkarghanekar.com/blog/2021/phd_learning/).

 Besides research, I love to teach and share science with as many people as possible.

 Outside of work, I enjoy [cooking](https://www.instagram.com/pgg1610/), gaming, diving deep in arcane internet rabbit holes, reading philosophy, and going on longer-than-necessary bike rides.

-I maintain a [data science blog](https://pgg1610.github.io/blog_fastpages/) where I document my thoughts, tips, and list of helpful resources
+On the side, I maintain a [data science blog](https://pgg1610.github.io/blog_fastpages/) where I document my thoughts, tips, and list of helpful resources related to chemical science, algorithms, and code.

 > <a href="https://www.youtube.com/watch?v=hPyFa9CqR6Y"><i>Sic Parvis Magna</i></a>